mbod/comm2550_F23/syllabus.md

 ## Textbooks

 -   The two books by Ben Jones in *The Data Literacy Series*:
-    1.  /Data Literacy Fundamentals: Understanding the Power & Value of Data/(Abbreviated as `DLF` on schedule)
+    1.  *Data Literacy Fundamentals: Understanding the Power & Value of Data* (Abbreviated as `DLF` on schedule)
-    2.  /Learning to See Data: How to Interpret the Visual Language of Charts/(Abbreviates as `LSD` on schedule)
+    2.  *Learning to See Data: How to Interpret the Visual Language of Charts* (Abbreviates as `LSD` on schedule)

 ## References for Python and R coding